By Keith Fowlkes, former Vice President, Technology, E&I Cooperative Services

 To make this work, staff professionals must be organized and plan ahead, but the savings and advantages can be substantial.
 As budgets continue to shrink and staff resources are stretched, using technology resellers with these special services can be extremely beneficial to your technology operation and your institution overall.
 Times have changed and, with some foresight and operational planning, using these and other services can save your institution time, money, and peace-of-mind.

-Keith Fowlkes is the Vice President, Technology at E&I Cooperative Services.
-He is a veteran Chief Information Officer and is a co-founder and board member of the Higher Education Systems & Services Consortium (HESS).
-Keith is a frequent speaker and contributing writer on technology topics in education.
-He can be reached at firstname.lastname@example.org.
+Keith Fowlkes is the former Vice President, Technology at E&I Cooperative Services.
+He is a veteran Chief Information Officer and is a co-founder and board member of the Higher Education Systems & Services Consortium.